jeamajoal/jvshomecontrol/README.md

 ## At a glance

 - **What is this?** A Hubitat-backed control panel: UI (React) + backend (Node/Express) with realtime updates.
-- **Who wrote it?** Jeremy Henderson from JVS Automation (this repo is a personal/demo project written for a spair 1080p tablet).
+- **Who wrote it?** Jeremy Henderson from JVS Automation (this repo is a personal/demo project written for a spare 1080p tablet).
 - **Why?** To get a fast, always-on “single pane of glass” that stays usable even when cloud integrations are flaky.

 ## What it does